skip to main content

 More Like this

-2. Previous work has suggested that minority segregated neighborhoods may have diminished access to health care, and that this may contribute to differences in health outcomes across communities.
-We analyze this using the case of pediatric provider choice.
-We estimate a series of multinomial logistic regression models using restricted data from the 2011-2012 National Survey of Children’s Health (NSCH).
-We find that racial/ethnic residential segregation is related to a greater reliance on non-ideal forms of health care, such as clinics and hospital outpatient departments, instead of pediatric physician’s offices.
-Additionally, families express greater dissatisfaction with these other forms of care.
+1. Much research has been conducted that demonstrates a link between racial/ethnic residential segregation and health care outcomes.
+We suggest that minority segregated neighborhoods may have diminished access to organizations and that this differential access may contribute to differences in health care outcomes across communities.
+We analyze this specifically using the case of pediatric health care provider choice.
+To examine this association, we estimate a series of multinomial logistic regression models using restricted data with ZIP code level geoidentifiers from the 2011–2012 National Survey of Children’s Health (NSCH).
+We find that racial/ethnic residential segregation is related to a greater reliance on non-ideal forms of health care, such as clinics, and hospital outpatient departments, instead of pediatric physician’s offices.
+This association is at least partially attenuated by the distribution of health care facilities in the local area, physician’s offices, and health care practitioners in particular.
+Additionally, families express greater dissatisfaction with these other forms of care compared to physician’s offices, demonstrating that the lack of adequate health care provision is meaningful for health care outcomes.
+This study expands the literature by examining how the siting of health organizations has consequences for individuals residing within these areas.

 more » « less